K1DV5/docal/README.md

 and install it, making sure to check the box \"add python to path\" during installation.

-If you want to work with word documents, you should have [Pandoc
-\<https://pandoc.org\>]{.title-ref} installed on your system (and in your path).
+If you want to work with word documents, you should have [Pandoc](https://pandoc.org) installed on your system (and in your PATH).
 Because docal internally only works with tex files and when a word file is given, it internally converts it to tex, modifies it and converts it back to word, using pandoc.